 Can I make changes to my place?

 Yes, heritage places can be altered or developed, but it is first necessary to obtain development approval.
 The Development Act 1993 requires that any 'development' be approved by the relevant planning authority (usually the local council).
-For state heritage places, some additional types of work require development approval (eg non-structural alterations, painting and other conservation work such as re-roofing or salt damp repair).
+For State heritage places, some additional types of work require development approval (eg non-structural alterations, painting and other conservation work such as re-roofing or salt damp repair).
 Please use this checklist (43kb pdf) to assist you with the development approval process.

 What will happen with my development application?

-The Development Act 1993 requires all development applications affecting state heritage places and state heritage areas to be referred to the Minister responsible for the Heritage Places Act 1993.
+The Development Act 1993 requires all development applications affecting State heritage places and State heritage areas to be referred to the Minister responsible for the Heritage Places Act 1993.

-DEWNR conservation architects advise the Minister, and in some instances, act as the Minister's delegate regarding commenting on and approving applications for development of heritage places.
+DEWNR conservation architects advise the Minister, and in some instances, act as the Minister's delegate regarding commenting on and approving applications for development of State heritage places.

 Will the property's value be affected if it is listed?